ftovaro/dummy_digital_ocean/README.md

 # Steps to create this project
 1. Fork this project.
 2. Create a new branch called `production`.
-3. We need the env files for the RAILS_MASTER_KEY, SECRET_KEY_BASE, RAILS_ENV and RACK_ENV
+3. We need the env files for the RAILS_MASTER_KEY, SECRET_KEY_BASE.
     1. To get the RAILS_MASTER_KEY, you can extract it from config/master.key file.
     2. To get the SECRET_KEY_BASE, we need to run the following command in the terminal:
         ```bash
         EDITOR="code --wait" bin/rails credentials:edit
         ```
         This will open a new file in the code editor.
 We need to copy the SECRET_KEY_BASE and paste it in the env file.
-   3. The RAILS_ENV and RACK_ENV should be set to production.
 4. Create a .env file with this data, we're going to use it when setting the app.
 5. This app starts without a database.
 We will attach it later to use the development database provided by DigitalOcean's App Platform.
 Otherwise, the deployment will fail because the development database is deployed after the Rails app, causing a deadlock since the Rails app requires a database to deploy.